-My main research interests are critical action research, transformative pedagogy and teacher empowerment .
+My current main research interests are critical action research and transformative pedagogy to foster strong sustainability.
 I have a B.A. and M.A. in Economics from Churchill College, Cambridge University and Ph.D in Educational Sciences from Oulu University.
-The focus of my doctorate research was the empowerment of teachers to promote GLBTQ equity in schools.

 I enjoy sports including tennis and soccer and am also a keen artist.
-I have travelled extensively throughout the world in Europe, Africa, Asia and Australasia and acquired knowledge of the following languages: Japanese, French, German, Thai and Finnish.
+I have travelled extensively throughout the world in Europe, Africa, Asia and Australasia and acquired knowledge of the following languages: Japanese, French, German and Finnish.